 Our team is experienced in the nuances of a divorce involving complex and high asset estates.
 There are myriad factors to consider when assessing these types of cases, including if one or both of the parties owns a business or is a highly compensated executive.
 Additionally, when estates are larger in size or more complex in nature we are able to work with our clients to preserve their interests in a thoughtful manner.
 We work with some of the best forensic accounting firms, business valuators, real estate experts and tax attorneys to ensure that your estate is characterized, valued and divided in the most advantageous manner possible.

 Finally, because of the nature and size of disputes in cases involving complex and high asset estates, these cases often necessitate a final trial to finalize a property division or resolve some or all disputes related to character, value and division of property.
 We focus a large portion of our practice to jury trials and are even often hired by other family law litigators to assist in conducting jury trials because they are so specialized.
 We believe that our experience, tenacity and reputation related to our jury trial experience assists in effectuating the best outcome for our clients both inside and outside the courtroom.
-You can read more here if you have questions about whether your case would be a good fit for a jury trial or would like more information about the process.

 If you find yourself contemplating or going through a divorce and have a complex or high asset estate it is important that you work with lawyers and other professionals that understand the nuanced and intricacies of the process.
 We are happy to talk with you about your situation to determine if we would be a good fit for your case.